Everything You Need to Know About Gardenia Flowers

 Other medicinal uses depend on the species of gardenia.
 They include:

-Gardenias are grown primarily for ornamental purposes and are prized for their intense fragrance.
+Today, this beautiful flower is grown primarily for ornamental purposes and prized for its intense fragrance.
 The gardenia fruit is known for several herbal remedies, including reducing inflammation and treating diabetes, and liver disorders, but there is not enough scientific evidence to support its use.
 The chemical acrocetin found in the gardenia berry has also been used for making yellow dye.

 Gardenias do attract bees and flying insects but may be bypassed in favor of more colorful flowers in bloom during the summer.
 Moths flock to gardenias in the early spring and are the major source of pollination for gardenia flowers.